texfaq/texfaq.github.io/FAQ-pdf-fig-chars.md

 1. Your figure file (say `fig.pdf`) has a font `font.pfb` embedded in it.
-2. PDFTeX notes that it has `font.pfb` on disc, and loads that in place of the copy in `fig.pdf`.
+2.  pdfTeX notes that it has `font.pfb` on disc, and loads that in place of the copy in `fig.pdf`.
-3. It turns out that the copy in `fig.pdf` has glyphs that aren't in `font.pfb` on disc, so that you get errors while compiling and you see that characters are missing when you view the output.
-(PDFTeX can't know that the fonts are different, since they have the same name.)
+3. It turns out that the copy in `fig.pdf` has glyphs that aren't in `font.pfb` on disc, so that you get errors while compiling and you see that characters are missing when you view the output.  (pdfTeX can't know that the fonts are different, since they have the same name.)

 Which is all very undesirable.

-PDFTeX does this to keep file sizes down: suppose you have a document that loads figures `fig1.pdf` and `fig2.pdf`; both of those use font `font.pfb`.
-If PDFTeX takes no action, there will be _two_ copies of `font.pfb` in the output.
+pdfTeX does this to keep file sizes down: suppose you have a document that loads figures `fig1.pdf` and `fig2.pdf`; both of those use font `font.pfb`.
+If pdfTeX takes no action, there will be _two_ copies of `font.pfb` in the output.
 (If your document also uses the font, there could be three copies.)